our Story

 As you can see we found that here in Belfast!

 We landed at a 3 month rental in Topsham and continued our search, starting to compromise our dream of a building and looking at houses.
-The house hunt was pretty difficult.
+The house hunt was pretty dismal.
 We found some pretty cool places in horrible condition all up and down the midcoast.
 One day during a very disappointing house hunting day in the Belfast area we took a break to come into town.
 It was lunchtime in June so parking was tough.
 We rolled down Main St and the last parking spot by the green was thankfully open.

-When we stopped.
-David just sat there for a minute with his head on the steering wheel sharing his feelings of how awful the househunting had been.
+When we stopped David just sat there for a minute with his head on the steering wheel sharing his feelings of how awful the house hunting had been.
 He said “I just thought there’d be a sign.
 You know, we’d be driving down the road and there’d be a sign for a building for sale.
 I just thought there’d be a sign”.

 We were stunned!
 Kristin didn’t even want to go look she was so shocked.
 We did go look and from the first sight, we knew this was it!
-We tried peeking in the windows, wrote down the number and contacted the owner on the way back to Topsham.
+We tried peeking in the windows, wrote down the number and contacted Kim, the owner on the way back to Topsham.

 We came up the next day to actually look inside and were so excited to poke around and really take in the building.
 We met Kim and introduced ourselves.
 We talked and she told us that she was already under contract with someone but we’d be next in line if anything changed.
 Kristin told her that “she was pretty sure this was our building” and to keep us posted.